Tanya-1109/Learning-LLD/ParkingLotDesign/README.md

 - From this we will get a basic idea how to start in an interview when given this design.

 ## System Flow

- Vehicle -----> Entrance Gate -----> Ticket ----->Multi- Level Parking Lot -----> Parking Spot -----> Exit Gate -----> Payment
+Vehicle &rarr; Entrance Gate &rarr; Ticket &rarr; Multi-Level Parking Lot &rarr; Parking Spot &rarr; Exit Gate &rarr; Payment

+---

 ## Requirements

+1. **Multi-Level Flooring:**
-1. Multi - Level Flooring - The parking lot should be multilevel for our customers to park their vehicle
+   The parking lot should be multilevel to accommodate more vehicles.

+2. **Parking Ticket:**
-2. Parking Ticket - Customers should get their ticket at entry points and pay thir ticket price at the exit.
+   Customers receive a ticket at entry and pay for it at the exit.

+3. **Payment Methods:**
-3. Payment Method - Customers can pay via various payment method like UPI, Cash, credit Card etc.
+   Customers can pay via UPI, cash, credit card, etc.

+4. **Capacity Management:**
-4. Capacity Management : The system must not allow more vehicles to be parked than the parking slots.
-It show display an error message that the parking space is full.
+   The system must not allow more vehicles than available parking slots.
+   Displays an error message when the parking space is full.

+5. **Parking Spots:**
-5. Parking Spots: Each level should have multiple parking spots for different vehicles( Car, Bike) and respective vehicles dhould be parked at respective slots.
+   Each level should have multiple parking spots for different vehicles (car, bike).
+   Vehicles must be parked in their respective slots.

+6. **Vehicle Types:**
-6. Vehicle Types - The parking lot should support various vehicle type.
+   The parking lot should support various vehicle types.

+7. **Dynamic Configuration:**
-7. Dynamic Configuration - Number of parking sopts for cars and bikes should be configurable.
+   The number of parking spots for cars and bikes should be configurable.

+8. **Fee Models:**
-8. Fee Models - The system should have a per hour fee model for different types of vehicles.
+   The system should have a per-hour fee model for different types of vehicles.

+---

-## Classes Requuired
+## Classes Required

-1. Vehicle - Consists of Vehicle Types, license number etc.Will have child classes like Car , Bike.
-This class will also calculate the ticket price for the vehicle according to the fee model.
-Here we are implementing A factory design pattern so that whenever a new type of vehicle is added we don't need to create functions again.
+1. **Vehicle:**
+   Consists of vehicle types, license number, etc.
+   Has child classes like `Car` and `Bike`.
+   Calculates ticket price according to the fee model.
+   Implements the Factory Design Pattern for easy addition of new vehicle types.

+2. **Ticket:**
-2. Ticket - Contains the parkingSpot object, info about the vehicle and the start time so that the hours can be calculated.
+   Contains the `ParkingSpot` object, vehicle information, and start time for calculating hours parked.

-3. Payment - encapsulates the paymentStartegy objects which contains the 3 different types of payment strategies - CreditCardPayment, UPIPayment, CashPayment.
-The strategy design pattern is applied here to create a class for all the starategies so that whenever a new strategy is added it doesnt affect the others.
-4. Parking Spot - Parking spot is an abstarct class which implements the BikeParkinSpot and CarParkingSpot.
-Contains various objects like the type of vehicle stored, or the number of the spot, or if the spot is occupied or not.
-5. Parking Lot - Consists of the available floors, available spots, parks a vehicle or vacates a spot.
-6. Entrance Gate - Vehicles are assigned spot by entering the type of vehicle and the liscence number of the vehicle.
+3. **Payment:**
+   Encapsulates payment strategy objects for different payment methods:
+   `CreditCardPayment`, `UPIPayment`, `CashPayment`.
+   Uses the Strategy Design Pattern for flexible payment options.

+4. **Parking Spot:**
+   Abstract class implemented by `BikeParkingSpot` and `CarParkingSpot`.
+   Contains details like vehicle type, spot number, and occupancy status.

+5. **Parking Lot:**
+   Manages available floors and spots.
+   Responsible for parking vehicles and vacating spots.

+6. **Entrance Gate:**
+   Assigns parking spots by entering vehicle type and license number.

+7. **Exit Gate:**
-7. Exit Gate - Calculate the hours spent, the parking fee and chooses the payment option.
+   Calculates hours spent, parking fee, and handles payment options.

-8.
+8. **Main:**
+   Interacts with the user.

+---

+## UML

+View the class diagram - [Lucidchart UML Link](https://lucid.app/lucidspark/ae92de08-4bee-41e2-855e-ccadb1382477/edit?invitationId=inv_d4f1737e-2ca0-4186-825d-67e5278ff0fc&page=0_0#)